vKuroneko/Personal-Website-Bootstrap-/README.md

-#Welcome
+# Welcome

-My name is Jesus Valencia and this is a repository housing the files for my personal website which you can check out at [Jesus Valentin Valencia](http://jesusvalentinvalencia.wordpress.com/).
+My name is Jesus Valencia and this is a repository housing the files for my personal website which you can check out [here](http://jesusvalentinvalencia.wordpress.com/).
 I hope you enjoy your stay.
 Feel free to look around and check out some of my other projects as well!
 <br>
 This site was made in VSCode using Bootstrap's [Freelancer](https://startbootstrap.com/theme/freelancer/) portfolio theme as it's base.